OCR Chemistry Rates of Reaction Revision Notes

 4 marksView mark scheme hint▾

-What is meant by the term 'rate of reaction'?
+What is meant by activation energy?
 [2 marks]

 2 marksView mark scheme hint▾